How Long Do Dental Implants Last: Utilising Computer Guided Implant

 What are dental implants?

-An implant is a metallic fixture that is inserted into the jaw bone by a dental surgeon, and it serves as a replacement root for an artificial tooth.
-Dental implants have recently become a popular choice as a tooth replacement option, among patients, owing to their excellent durability, lifelike appearance, and lifelong durability.
-Millions of implants are placed by dentists throughout the world each year, and these numbers are expected to grow considerably in the future.
+A dental implant is a metallic screw that is inserted into the jaw bone by a dental surgeon, and it serves as a replacement root for an artificial tooth.
+Dental implants have recently become a popular choice as a tooth replacement option among patients, owing to their excellent durability, lifelike appearance and lifelong durability.

 Now you might wonder “There are millions of dentists practising implant dentistry in Singapore.
-Why should I choose Dental Designs Clinic”?
+Why should I choose Dental Designs Clinic?
+And do dental implants feel natural, anyway?"

 The reason is simple.
-In addition to the unmatched expertise and skills of our dentists, we use state-of-the-art computer-guided implant surgical techniques.
-Therefore, the implants placed by our dentists have a higher dental implant success rate, superior functionality, and excellent aesthetics.
+In addition to the our experienced dentists, we use advanced computer-guided implant surgical techniques.
+Therefore, the implants placed by our dentists have a higher dental implant success rate, superior functionality and excellent aesthetics that looks and feels natural.

 Perhaps the most critical reason why dental implants are superior to other tooth replacement options is their unique capability to promote bone formation and create intimate contact with the surrounding teeth and jaw bone.
-This property, known as osseointegration, allows any prosthesis which is attached to the implant for tooth replacement to remain firmly stable and fully functional inside the jaws.
-As a result of bone graft, the implant-supported artificial teeth not only restore your ability to speak and eat without difficulty but also restore your smile and facial aesthetics.
+This property, known as osseointegration, allows any prosthesis which is attached to the implant for tooth replacement to remain firmly stable and fully functional inside the jaw.Dental-Implants-xray-in-laptop

-Since the first use of Titanium-based dental implants as a tooth replacement option in the 1960s, there have been significant improvements to the implant shape, design and surface morphology.
+Since the first use of Titanium-based dental implants as a tooth replacement option in the 1960s, there have been significant improvements to the implant shape design and surface morphology.
 Nowadays, cylindrical implants with improved thread designs have significantly enhanced the osseointegration potential and reduced dental implant risk of failure.
-Moreover, different types of surface modifications and coatings have allowed the dentists to reduce the time requirements for the implants to achieve stability inside the jawbones.
 However, the most crucial achievement in implant dentistry can be attributed to the introduction of 3D-imaging and computer-guided surgical implant placement.

 1. 3D X-ray/ Cone Beam Computed Tomography (CBCT)

-The CBCT/3D x-ray imaging is used in cases where the conventional x-ray images may not be enough.
-We use the 3D imaging technology to visualize a 3-dimensional image of your jaw bone shape where the implant needs to be inserted.
-This technology also helps us in choosing the right size, shape and type of dental implant for replacing your teeth and to minimize dental implant risk for an implant failure or infection.
-In addition, we also use CBCT to visualize and protect any important dental structures or nerves which may get damaged during implant insertion.
+We use the 3D imaging technology to visualise a 3D image of your jaw bone shape where the implant needs to be inserted.
+This technology also helps us in choosing the right size, shape and type of dental implant for replacing your teeth and to minimise dental implant risk for an implant failure or infection.

 2. Intra-oral Scanners